psychology summer camps for high school students

 The goal of our Psychology major is to provide an insight into the human mind as well as to prep students for coursework they may see in undergraduate Psychology courses.
 This is a great introduction to the undergraduate degree offered by the College in Psychology.

 Many students are fascinated by psychology courses and often take introductory classes during their university freshman and sophomore years.
 This will be a comprehensive overview of psychology including the history of the field, an overview of the different approaches to human behavior, and an exploration of current research.
 We will focus on the classic theories that have changed our understanding of human nature.

-Coursework will include the Human Brain, Social Psychology, Abnormal Psychology, Cognition, Developmental Psychology, and Learning.
+Coursework in our psychology summer camps for high school students will include the Human Brain, Social Psychology, Abnormal Psychology, Cognition, Developmental Psychology, and Learning.